MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

   - External libraries and SDKs (.NET, Java, Python).
   - Terraform providers.

 - Avoid manual operational changes to update components.
-Consider using manual changes only in emergency situations.
+Consider the use of manual changes only in emergency situations.
 Ensure that you have a process for reconciling any manual changes back into the source repository to avoid drift and issue recurrence.

-- Establish an automated procedure for [removing old image versions from Azure Container Registry](/azure/container-registry/container-registry-auto-purge).
+- Establish an automated procedure for [removing old versions of images from Azure Container Registry](/azure/container-registry/container-registry-auto-purge).

 ## Secret management

-Key, secret, and certificate expirations are common causes of application outage.
+Key, secret, and certificate expirations are a common cause of application outage.
 Secret management for a mission-critical application must provide the needed security and offer an appropriate level of availability to align with your maximum-reliability requirements.
 You need to perform key, secret, and certificate rotation on a regular basis by using a managed service or as part of update management, and apply processes for code and configuration changes.

 Many Azure services support Azure Active Directory (Azure AD) authentication instead of relying on connection strings / keys.
-This authentication method greatly reduces operational overhead.
+Using Azure AD greatly reduces operational overhead.
 If you do use a secret management solution, it should integrate with other services, support zonal and regional redundancy, and provide integration with Azure AD for authentication and authorization.
 Key Vault provides these features.

 ### Design considerations

 There are three common approaches to secret management.
-Each reads secrets from the secret store and injects them into the application at a different time.
+Each approach reads secrets from the secret store and injects them into the application at a different time.

 - **Deployment-time retrieval**.
-The advantage to this approach is that the secret management solution needs to be available only at deployment time because there aren’t direct dependencies after that time.
+The advantage to this approach is that the secret management solution needs to be available only at deployment time because there aren't direct dependencies after that time.
 Examples include injecting secrets as environment variables into a Kubernetes deployment or into a Kubernetes secret.

   Only the deployment service principal needs to be able to access secrets, which simplifies RBAC permissions within the secret management system.